GlobalFrontierTeam/SEAP01/README.md

-# SEAP01 update by Vijayakumar
+# SEAP01 update by Vijayakumar Updated